strategic communication, crisis communication, political communication, public relations, reputation management, post-socialist studies

 Samoilenko, S.A.
 (2018).
 Subversion practices: From coercion to attraction.
 In E.J.
 Bridgen, & D. Verčič, D. (Eds.), Experiencing Public Relations: International voices (pp. 174-193).
 Routledge, London, UK.

 Samoilenko, S.A., Erzikova, E., Davydov, S., & Laskin, A.V.
 (2017).
 Different media, same messages: Character assassination in the television news during the 2014 Ukrainian crisis.
 International Communication Research Journal, 52(2), 31-52.

 Samoilenko, S.A., & Erzikova, E. (2017).
 Media, political advertising and election campaigning in Russia.
 In C. Holtz-Bacha and M.Just (Eds.), Handbook of Political Advertising (pp. 253-268).
 London: Routledge.

 Samoilenko, S. A. (2016).
 Crisis management and communication research in Russia.
 In A. Schwarz, M. Seeger, & C. Auer (Eds.), The Handbook of International Crisis Communication Research (pp. 399-409).
 Hoboken, NJ: Wiley-Blackwell.

-He received his Master’s in Communication (Health, Risk and Crisis) at George Mason University.
-He received his other Master’s and a Bachelor’s degree in Applied Linguistics from Kuban State University in Russia.
+He received his master's and doctoral degrees in communication at George Mason University.
+He received his other master’s and a bachelor's degree in applied linguistics from Kuban State University in Russia.